Blokje5/IAM-Authorize/docs/DESIGN.md

 ## Namespace management

 Administrators can create namespaces in this service.
 This provides an unique scope for a service to create policies in.
 For example, if you have an user management service, you could create a namespace `users`.
 Actions would be of the form `namespace:action`, e.g. `users:createUser`.
 The same holds true for resources, which are of the form `namespace:object_identifier` e.g. `users:1234` to identify the user with id 1234.
 Namespaces are validated on policy creation.
 This ensures that no incorrect policies are created.

+# Policy Management

+Administrators can set up policies in this service.
+They determine what actions are allowed to be performed on what resources.
+Policies are made up of Statements.
+A statement contains the following information:

+- An effect (either `allow` or `deny`)
+- A list of resources that the statement applies to.
+Resources are namespaced tuples of the form `namespace:resource_identifier`
+- A list of actions that are allowed or denied on the list of resources.
+Actions are namespaced tuples of the form `namespace:action`